 Agentic AI for banking introduces autonomous intelligence into compliance workflows.
 These AI agents do more than monitor transactions—they:

-By deploying AI-driven regulatory technology (RegTech), financial institutions can achieve operational efficiency, reduce the risk of fines, and strengthen customer trust.
+By deploying AI-driven regulatory technology (RegTech), financial institutions can improve operational efficiency, reduce compliance risk, and strengthen customer trust.

 So, Can African banks scale mobile-first services while maintaining regulatory excellence?
 The answer lies in embedding automated compliance for banks directly into AI-driven systems, shifting from reactive oversight to proactive, intelligent enforcement.